Hawaii Lava Flow Hazard Zone Maps - 4 of 5

 Hawaii Lava Flow Hazard Zone Maps FAQs - 5 Found

 An option is to contact the State of Hawai‘i Department of Commerce and Consumer Affairs.

-A volcanic hazard is defined as a destructive event that can occur in a given area or location, such as a lava flow or a volcanic earthquake, along with the probability of the event's occurrence.
+A volcanic hazard is a destructive event that can occur in a given area or location, such as a lava flow or a volcanic earthquake, along with the probability of the event's occurrence.
 It is important to be aware of and understand the hazard, but, in a practical sense, nothing can be done to reduce the hazard itself—i.e., volcanic eruptions and earthquakes are beyond human control.
-Hazard assessments are done by physical scientists, such as the volcanologists at the USGS Hawaiian Volcano Observatory (HVO).

-Risk, which is quite different from hazard, is defined as the hazard, multiplied by the vulnerability (the proportion of some resource, like people or land likely to be affected if the event occurs) multiplied, in turn, by the value (lives or property threatened).
+Risk is the hazard multiplied by the vulnerability (the proportion of some resource, like people or land likely to be affected if the event occurs) multiplied, in turn, by the value (lives or property threatened).
 In shorthand: Risk = Hazard x Vulnerability x Value.